Price: Starts at $999

 The iPhone 13 Pro still uses a Lightning connector instead of USB-C, which even the new iPads use.
 There’s no charger in the box either, continuing a trend Apple started with the iPhone 12 release.

-iPhone 13 Pro review: Software and iOS 15
+iPhone 13 Pro review: Software

 The iPhone 13 Pro ships with iOS 15.
 We’ve covered the latest version of Apple’s mobile OS quite extensively since we got our hands on the beta over the course of the summer.
 There are quite a few features to take note of, such as a tweak to notifications, Live Text/Visual Look Up, Focus, FaceTime enhancements, and improvements to many of the core apps.
 I encourage you to check out our extensive coverage of the update, including our iOS 15 review and our look at the current iOS 15.2 update.